 Amazon Simple Queue Service (Amazon SQS) provides hosted queues for storing messages in transit.
 New Relic's SQS integration reports queue-related data such as the count of messages delivered, delayed, and received, message size, and other metrics.
-SQS data is available in pre-built dashboards and you can also create custom queries and charts.
+SQS data is available in pre-built and you can also create custom queries and charts.
 You can also create alert conditions to notify you of changes in SQS data.

 To enable this integration follow standard procedures to Connect AWS services to New Relic.